top of page

 My lifelong commitment to fitness has guided me in my career as a NASM Certified Personal Trainer.
 I was involved in sports at a young age.
 I was a competitive swimmer and volleyball player.
 With hard work and determination, I received a scholarship to play Division 1 Volleyball at Northeastern University.
 After taking some time off to raise my daughter I was reminded of the positive effects exercise has on my own physical and psychological well-being, and my appreciation for what our bodies and minds can achieve is ever increasing.
 I have had the privilege of training clients privately in their own homes and at the Boroughs YMCA.
 I have enjoyed helping my clients of all ages reach their goals with enthusiasm, knowledge, care and support.

 When I was introduced to Fit Boutique I knew it was the perfect place for me to continue my career and to help make a positive difference for the women of the Grafton and surrounding communities.
 Having the space to train my clients privately in a safe and functional way is a unique experience.
 I want to share my enthusiasm, encourage a happier lifestyle and help you realize what your body is capable of.
 I take an integrated approach towards fitness, focusing on balance, core, flexibility, cardiovascular strength and resistance training.
 I believe that with the right training program, a bit of determination and support anyone can achieve their goals.
-It is an amazing feeling when I see the excitement on a client’s face once they accomplish something they have never thought was possible.
+It is an amazing feeling when I see the excitement on a client’s face once they accomplish something they had never thought was possible.

 What is functional training?